Juan Pablo Varillas vs. Dominic Thiem: Prediction and Match Betting Odds | The Astana Open

 Juan Pablo Varillas vs. Dominic Thiem Trends and Insights

-- In his last match, which was slated for August 30, 2023 at the US Open, Thiem was eliminated against Ben Shelton via walkover.
+- Varillas most recently played on September 23, 2023 in the Round of 16 of the Chengdu Open, and the match finished in a 3-6, 4-6 defeat by No. 20-ranked Grigor Dimitrov .

-- Varillas has played 38 matches over the past 12 months across all court surfaces, and 24.9 games per match (21.6 in best-of-three matches).
+- In his last match, which was scheduled for August 30, 2023 at the US Open, Thiem was eliminated against Ben Shelton via walkover.

-- Thiem is averaging 24.5 games per match (23.2 in best-of-three matches) through his 43 matches played in the past 12 months across all court surfaces, winning 49.2% of those games.
+- Varillas has played 38 matches over the past year across all court types, and 24.9 games per match (21.6 in best-of-three matches).

-- When it comes to sets, it's been evenly matched between Varillas and Thiem, each winning two sets against the other.
+- Thiem is averaging 24.5 games per match (23.2 in best-of-three matches) in his 43 matches played in the past year across all court surfaces, winning 49.2% of those games.

-- Thiem has the upper hand in 39 total games against Varillas, taking 20 of them.
+- Thiem has the edge in 39 total games versus Varillas, capturing 20 of them.

-- In their two matches against each other, Varillas and Thiem are averaging 19.5 games and two sets.
+- In two head-to-head matches, Varillas and Thiem are averaging 19.5 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.